 doug.fountain (at) ccih.org

-Doug Fountain serves as CCIH Interim Executive Director.
-He is a Principal at Align Health and Education Strategies, providing strategy, planning, development and evaluation support to global and U.S. health and education institutions.
+Doug Fountain serves as CCIH Executive Director.
 Previously, he served as Vice President for Strategy and Impact for Medical Teams International.
-Before coming to Medical Teams International, Doug served on the executive staff at Uganda Christian University, where he began in 2004 as the head of the Department of Health Sciences and later served as Deputy Vice Chancellor for Development and External Relations as the university grew to five campuses and 12,000 students.
-He is also a founding managing editor of the Christian Journal for Global Health.
-Doug holds an MPA from the University of North Carolina at Chapel Hill and a B.S. in Political Science and Economics from the University of Oregon.
+Before coming to Medical Teams International, Doug served on the executive staff at Uganda Christian University, where he began in 2004 as the head of the Department of Health Sciences and later served as Deputy Vice Chancellor for Development and External Relations as the university grew to five campuses.
+He helped establish the Christian Journal for Global Health to promote evidence-based practice.
+He is an advisor on evaluation and strategy for the Partnership for Quality Medical Donations, a consortium of corporations and NGOs working on disaster response and health system strengthening.
+He also brings a diverse background in teaching health and wholeness, conducting applied research in behavioral health, and promoting community reforestation in Tanzania.
+Doug has been a member of CCIH since 2006 and served on the board for four years.
+He holds an MPA from the University of North Carolina at Chapel Hill and a B.S. in Political Science and Economics from the University of Oregon.

 mona.bormet (at) ccih.org